openshift/appliance/docs/user-guide.md

 ### Set `appliance-config`
 * Initially, the template will include comments about each option and will look as follows:
+* Check the [appliance-config](./appliance-config.md) details on how to set each parameter.

 ```yaml
 #